Sustainability Talks at Campus Gotland

 Sustainability Talks Writing Retreat

 Campus Gotland are annually organizing a writing retreat for PhD students from universities all over the world in order to support research projects in the sustainability field.
-Due to the corona virus, the Writing Retreat 2020 will be postponed until later.
-A new date will be announced.

 Writing Retreat for PhD students with research interest in sustainability